CraftingITde/gitRelease/README.md

 gitRelease 0.1.0
 Copyright (C) 2020 gitRelease

   next            Gets the next available semantic version number.

   generate        Generates a new tag and version branch if necessary.

   help            Display more information on a specific command.

   version         Display version information.

+  generate-notes  Generate release notes content for a release
 ````

 ## CLI Download